adnodev/adno-views-tag/README.md

 Only `data-adno` and `data-src` are mandatory.

+Beware: specific Annona options `data-option-*` have not been extensively tested.

 ## Styling

 The html produced is generic.
 You can style it by adding a style tag or a link to a custom stylesheet in the header.
 You can also use a [minimal css library](https://github.com/dohliam/dropin-minimal-css) ([Classless](https://classless.de/) for example) as a base and override it with your own styles.